A Certain Girl

 "A Certain Girl" is a rhythm and blues song written by Allen Toussaint, with the credit listed under his pen name Naomi Neville.
 New Orleans R&B singer Ernie K-Doe recorded it in 1961.
 Minit Records released the song as the B-side of "I Cried My Last Tear".

-The single became a double-sided hit on Billboard magazine's Hot 100 record chart, with "A Certain Girl" reaching number 71 (and "I Cried My Last Tear" number 69) during on December 4, 1961.
+The single became a double-sided hit on Billboard magazine's Hot 100 record chart, with "A Certain Girl" reaching number 71 (and "I Cried My Last Tear" number 69) on December 4, 1961.
 Neither song appeared on Billboard's Hot R&B sides chart.

 Over the years, K-Doe's original "A Certain Girl" has been included on several compilations and a variety of musicians have recorded versions of the song.

 The Yardbirds rendition

 Background

 "A Certain Girl" was one of the first songs recorded by English rock band the Yardbirds.
 At the time, the group were a part of the early British rhythm and blues scene that produced bands such as the Rolling Stones and drew their repertoire from American blues and rhythm and blues artists such as Muddy Waters, Howlin' Wolf, and Bo Diddley.
 They had heard K-Doe's song on a London Records compilation album featuring Minit Records R&B artists titled We Sing the Blues (1963).